 Upon first experiencing a car accident, it is not unusual to have many questions in your head such as: “Is anyone hurt?” or “How bad is the damage to my car?”
 After a while, however, the reality of the situation sinks in and the questions become even more serious: “How am I going to pay my medical bills?”
 “Am I ever going to go back to work again?”

-How do I prove that someone else was liable for my injuries?
+How do I prove that someone else was liable for my car accident injuries?

-To prove another party’s liability in an accident, you must prove that:
+To prove another party’s liability in an auto accident, you must prove that: